-Panel b) of Figure 44 shows the time series of the scattering Ångström coefficient $\mathring{a}{sp}$ , calculated from $\sigma{sp}(\lambda)$ , again as daily averages (thin line) and running 8-week median (heavy line).
-As with $\sigma{sp}$ , the strongest variability is associated to a time scale of 1-3 days, indicative of changes associated with air mass type, origin, and synoptic weather situation.
-Looking at the running median however, the seasonal cycle is more pronounced for $\mathring{a}{sp}$ than for $\sigma{sp}$ , with $\mathring{a}{sp}$ values around 1.1 in winter and 1.8 in summer.
-This indicates a stronger contribution of smaller particles, i.e. particles with $D_p$ smaller than about 120 nm, to $\sigma{sp}$ in summer than in winter.
+Panel b) of Figure 43 shows the time series of the scattering Ångström coefficient \mathring{a}{sp} .
+It was calculated from the multi-wavelength observations of the scattering coefficient $\sigma{sp}(\lambda)$, again as daily averages (thin line) and running 55-day median (heavy line).
+As for σ{sp} , the strongest variability is associated to a time scale of 1-3 days, indicative of changes associated with air mass type, origin, and synoptic weather situation.
+Looking at the running median however, the seasonal cycle is more pronounced for \mathring{a}{sp} than for σ{sp} , with \mathring{a}{sp} values around 1.1 in winter and 1.8 in summer.
+This indicates a stronger contribution of smaller particles (i.e., particles with D_p smaller than about 120 nm) to σ{sp} in summer than in winter.
 This is consistent with number concentrations of particles in this size range exhibiting a similar seasonal cycle, as will be discussed below.
-The time series of $\sigma{sp}$ and $\mathring{a}{sp}$ don't show any trend, which is consistent with the findings for other European continental background stations at Jungfraujoch (Switzerland, mountain top), Hohenpeissenberg (Southern Germany, elevated boundary layer), and Pallas (Northern Finland, boreal background) (Collaud Coen et al., 2013, 2020).
-Also the range of $\sigma{sp}$ values encountered, 3 - 50 Mm-1 with an annual average of about 12.5 Mm-1, is consistent with findings at comparable stations (Delene & Ogren, 2002).
+The time series of σ{sp} and \mathring{a}{sp} don't show any trend, which is consistent with the findings for other European continental background stations at Jungfraujoch (Switzerland, mountain top), Hohenpeissenberg (Southern Germany, elevated boundary layer), and Pallas (Northern Finland, boreal background) (Collaud Coen et al., 2013, 2020).
+Also, the range of σ{sp} values encountered, 3 - 50 Mm-1 with an annual average of about 11.4 Mm-1, is consistent with findings at comparable stations (Delene & Ogren, 2002).

-Figure 44: Time series of aerosol particle optical property daily means measured for 2010 - 2020 at Birkenes.
-Panel a) shows the aerosol scattering coefficient $\sigma{sp}$ at 450, 550, and 700 nm wavelength measured by integrating nephelometer.
-Panel c) the aerosol absorption coefficient $\sigma{ap}$ at 470, 522, and 660 nm wavelength measured by the newer filter absorption photometer, Panel d) the aerosol absorption coefficient $\sigma{ap}$ at 550 nm of the older filter absorption photometer, shifted from the instrument wavelength at 525 nm for consistent comparison assuming an absorption Ångström coefficient of -1.
-Panels b) and e) show the derived properties scattering and absorption Ångström coefficient $\mathring{a}{sp}$ and $\mathring{a}{ap}$ , respectively, while Panel f) depicts the single scattering albedo $\varpi_0$ .
-All plots also depict the running 8-week medians of the respective properties as heavy lines to visualize seasonal variations.
+Figure 43: Time series of aerosol particle optical property daily means measured for 2010 - 2021 at Birkenes.
+Panel a) shows the aerosol scattering coefficient σ{sp} at 450, 550, and 700 nm wavelength measured by integrating nephelometer.
+Panel c) the aerosol absorption coefficient σ{ap} at 470, 522, and 660 nm wavelength measured by the newer filter absorption photometer, Panel d) the aerosol absorption coefficient σ{ap} at 550 nm of the older filter absorption photometer, shifted from the instrument wavelength at 525 nm for consistent comparison assuming an absorption Ångström coefficient of 1.
+Panels b) and e) show the derived properties scattering and absorption Ångström coefficient \mathring{a}{sp} and \mathring{a}{ap} , respectively, while Panel f) depicts the single scattering albedo π_0 .
+All plots also depict the running 55-day medians of the respective properties as heavy lines to visualize seasonal variations.
 To demonstrate consistency between old and new filter absorption photometer, respective comparison lines are displayed.